 By Heather Rhoades

-Even under the best conditions, growing brussel sprouts is a tricky challenge for a gardener.
-Because the time needed to grow brussel sprouts is so long and the temperatures needed for proper growth are so narrow, there are often problems with growing brussel sprouts correctly.
+Even under the best conditions, growing Brussels sprouts is a tricky challenge for a gardener.
+Because the time needed to grow Brussels sprouts is so long and the temperatures needed for proper growth are so narrow, there are often problems with growing Brussels sprouts correctly.
 One of these issues is when the plant has loose leafed, poorly formed heads.
-This problem can be addressed with proper brussel sprouts care.
+This problem can be addressed with proper Brussels sprouts care.

 What Causes Loose Leafed, Poorly Formed Heads?